wildlyinaccurate/wildlyinaccurate.github.io/_posts/2015-08-23-accidental-keyboard-enthusiasm.md

 This was my first mechanical keyboard.
 The soft Cherry MX Brown switches make it my favourites for long periods of typing.
 Even so, I rarely use it anymore.
 At the time of writing, this model is still available [on the Das Keyboard website](http://www.daskeyboard.com/model-s-ultimate/).

-{% responsive_image path: assets/das-keyboard.jpg alt: "Das Keyboard Model S Ultimate" %}
+{% responsive_image path: assets/das-keyboard.jpg alt: "Das Keyboard Model S Ultimate" bleed: true %}

 ### CODE Keyboard